mehdimolaei/trajkit/docs/index.md

-# colloid
+# trajkit

-**colloid** is a Python toolkit for reproducible trajectory analytics and flow-field inference for Brownian and active colloids.
+**trajkit** is a Python toolkit for reproducible trajectory analytics and flow-field inference for Brownian and active colloids.

 ## What you can do